Koromix/rygel/web/koffi.dev/polymorphism.md

 console.log(vec2); // { x: 1, y: 2, z: 3 }
 ```

-See [pointer arguments](callbacks.md#decoding-pointer-arguments) for another example with the decode function.
+See [decoding variables](variables.md#decode-to-js-values) for more information about the decode function.